joegeorge022/Los-Angeles-Drive/README.md

 ### **Implementation**
 For Software:
-The Project is deployed as a website which can be viewed by clicking [here](https://joegeorge022.github.io/Los-Angeles-Drive/).
+The Project is deployed as a website which can be viewed by clicking [here](https://joegeorge022.github.io/Los-Angeles-Drive/) or [here](https://los-angeles-drive.pages.dev/).

-#### **Note:**
-There is an additional webpage to the project.
-I meant for the 2nd webpage to be an easter egg but I don't want it to go unnoticed.
-Click on the "Los Santos Gta-5" text on the first webpage to go to a night-themed Webpage.

 ---